seart-group/jcloc/README.md

 ## Requirements

-- Perl
-- Java 8

-Note that you do not need to have `cloc` installed on your system, as the JAR comes bundled with the necessary scripts.
+This library requires a minimum of Java 8.
+You do not need to have `cloc` installed on your system, as the JAR comes bundled with the necessary executable.
+Said script should be executable out of the box on most Unix-like systems (as it is written in Perl, which is available on the aforementioned systems by default).

 ## Examples